prashantofficial05/Prime-Video-User-Engagement-Churn-Analysis/README.md

 **Key Findings:**

-   - **Premium Plan** users showed the highest average watch time but had a slightly higher churn rate than Standard users.
+   - **Premium Plan** users showed the highest average watch time, but had a slightly higher churn rate than Standard users.
    - **Users with high activity in the first 7 days** post-subscription had a 40% higher retention rate.
    - **Drama and Thriller** are the most viewed genres across all regions.